vchoutas/smplx/README.md

 ## Downloading the model

-To download the *SMPL-X* model go to the [project website](https://smpl-x.is.tue.mpg.de/) and register to get access to the downloads section.
+To download the *SMPL-X* model go to [this project website](https://smpl-x.is.tue.mpg.de) and register to get access to the downloads section.

+To download the *SMPL+H* model go to [this project website](https://mano.is.tue.mpg.de) and register to get access to the downloads section.

+To download the *SMPL* model go to [this project website](https://smpl.is.tue.mpg.de) and register to get access to the downloads section.

 ## Loading SMPL-X, SMPL+H and SMPL